NrgXnat/xnat-docker-compose/README.md

 ## Troubleshooting

-- ssh to running conatiner :
+- get a shell in a running conatiner :

      to list all container and to get container id run

      `docker ps`

-     to ssh to running container
+     to get into a running container

       `docker exec -it <container ID> sh`